He predicted the dark side of the Internet 30 years ago. Why did no one listen?

 From time to time, Agre resurfaces, according to a former colleague, but has not been seen in years.

-“Why do certain kinds of insightful scholars or even people with such an insightful understanding of some field essentially throw their arms in the air and go I’m done with this?” asked Simon Penny, a professor of Fine Arts at University of California, Irvine who has studied Agre’s work extensively.
+“Why do certain kinds of insightful scholars or even people with such an insightful understanding of some field essentially throw their arms in the air and go I’m done with this?” asked Simon Penny, a professor of fine arts at University of California, Irvine who has studied Agre’s work extensively.
 “Psychologically people have these breaks.
 It’s a big question.
 Who goes on and why?
 Who continues to be engaged in some sort of battle, some sort of intellectual project and at what point do they go I’m done?
 Or, say ‘this is not relevant to me anymore and I’ve see the error of my ways.’”

 Several years ago, former colleagues at UCLA attempted to put together a collection of his work, but Agre resurfaced, telling them to stop.